 a.)
 US L-1A Visa and L-1B Visas

 The United States L-1 visa is a non-immigrant visa which allows overseas companies to transfer executives and managers and specialized knowledge employees to a new or existing US office for up to seven years.
 The employee must have worked for a subsidiary, parent, affiliate or branch office of the US Company outside of the US for at least one year out of the last three years.
-This can be an excellent way for businesses to expand into the US with a minimal investment.
+So, obtain USA work permit can be an excellent way for businesses to expand into the US with a minimal investment.

 The requirements for employment based immigration (permanent residence) under the EB1-C immigrant scheme are similar to the requirements for the L-1A Executive and Manager Visa category.
 Many overseas executives and managers come under the L-1A visa scheme first and then apply at a later date for EB1-C which is one of the best ways of gaining an immigrant visa (green card).